 The Eureka Union School District will support the mental health and social emotional well-being of students and staff during the school year.
 Professional development for staff will include support for Tier 1 (Whole school safety and prevention, community and family engagement and supports, stall wellness, classroom strategies), Tier 2 and Tier 3 (Early and targeted intervention for students/staff) supports.
-Those include: implementation of social emotional learning, mental health support through counselors and school psychologists, virtual services and the implementation of a referral process for students/staff to address trauma and impacts of COVID-19.
-Additionally, EUSD organizes workshops that focus on helping parents help their children acquire SEL (socio-emotional learning) competencies.
+Those include: implementation of social emotional learning (Toolbox, Character Counts, In Focus, Teen Depression, Site Based Programs), mental health support through counselors and school psychologists, virtual services and the implementation of a referral process for students/staff to address trauma and impacts of COVID-19.
+Additionally, EUSD organizes workshops that focus on helping parents help their children acquire SEL (socio-emotional learning) competencies, including collaboration with a local organization, Wellness Together.